30 June 2021

 Purpose of this Privacy Notice

-The Sites are not intended for use by anyone under the age of 18, and such individuals may not use the Sites.
+The Site are not intended for use by anyone under the age of 18, and such individuals may not use the Site.
 Consistent with the requirements of the Children’s Online Privacy Protection Act (COPPA), we do not collect Information from people we actually know are under 13 years of age, and no part of the Services is designed to attract people under 13 years of age.
 If we later learn that an individual has provided us with their information through the Website and they are under 13 years of age, we will take steps to remove that User’s personal data from our databases and to prevent the User from utilizing the Services.
 It is important that you read this Privacy Notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This Privacy Notice supplements the other notices and is not intended to override them.